StackStorm/st2/docs/source/install/all_in_one.rst

 #.
 Set up any applicable tags for your instance.
 Click **Next: Configure Security Group**
 #.
 Setup a security group.
 It is recommended that you leave the default settings.
 Port 443 must be available for the WebUI, port 9100 for |st2| authentication, and port 9101 for the |st2| API
 #.
 Review your settings, and then click Launch.
 #.
 In the **Select an existing key pair or create a new key pair** dialog box, select **Choose an existing key pair** to select a new key pair that you already created or create a new key pair.
-Select the acknowledgement check box, and then click **Launch Instances**.
+Select the acknowledgment check box, and then click **Launch Instances**.
 This can take approximately 5-15 minutes to launch.
 A confirmation page will appear, letting you know that your instance is launching.
 Click **View Instances** to close the confirmation and return to the AWS Console.
 #.
 From **Instances**, make note of the **Public IP** and **Public DNS**
 #.
 In your web browser, enter the |st2| setup URL.
 The format will be: https://**Public IP**/setup
 #.
 Proceed to the section *Running the installer*